apmcleod/met-align/README.md

  Some pre-trained grammars are included in the grammars directory:

   * `misc.lpcfg`: Trained on corpora/misc/perf
   * `WTCInv.lpcfg`: Trained on corpora/WTCInv with -a anacrusis.
+(When testing on WTCInv, use `-a anacrusis -x`.

 ### Training the Beat Tracking HMM
 The parameters for the beat tracking HMM must be set manually after an automatic training run.
 It can be trained as follows: